Conference Call Details

 - Educate and evangelize to other clinicians about FHIR

-FHIR QA Activities - Resources
+FHIR clinical quality assurance (QA) Activities - Resources

 Patient Care has initiated activities as part of Clinician-on-FHIR agenda to review FHIR patterns and Resources with a key objective to promote consistency across related FHIR resources.